The Pink Panther 2: Production

-The film was shot in Paris, France, and Boston, Bedford, Chelsea, Westwood, and Winchester, Massachusetts and Trenton, New Jersey from August 20 to November 2, 2007.
+The film was shot in Paris, France, Boston, Bedford, Chelsea, Westwood, and Winchester, Massachusetts and Trenton, New Jersey from August 20 to November 2, 2007.
 Much like previous installments, this film also featured an animated opening title sequence animated by Imaginary Forces.

 Release

-The Pink Panther 2 was theatrically released on February 6, 2009, by Metro-Goldwyn-Mayer and Columbia Pictures and was released on DVD and Blu-ray on June 23, 2009, by 20th Century Fox Home Entertainment and MGM Home Entertainment.
+The Pink Panther 2 was theatrically released on February 6, 2009, by Metro-Goldwyn-Mayer and Columbia Pictures.
+The film was released on DVD and Blu-ray on June 23, 2009, by 20th Century Fox Home Entertainment and MGM Home Entertainment.

 Soundtrack

 Composer Christophe Beck returned to compose the score for the sequel as well as adapting Henry Mancini's Pink Panther theme.